apple/GCGC/how-to-run.md

 ---

 ### 4. Set the second code cell's required state information.
 There will be an example already filled out.
-   - `files` : a list of log files to be analyzed
+   - `filepaths` : a list of log files to be analyzed
    - `labels`: describe the log files listed above.

 <img src="images/set_filepaths_and_labels.jpg" alt="Setting the state variables"/>